-The first step of any successful mainframe modernization journey is to find answers to these questions through the lens of your organization's current application and data estate:

-- Where will investing in, divesting from, or maintaining your mainframe estate create the most value? - Which applications are best suited to stay on the mainframe and which will be better suited to move off the mainframe and into a cloud environment? - How can you best combine the benefits of these approaches to address your operational and organizational needs?
+The first fundamental step of any successful mainframe modernization journey is to find the answers to these questions through the lens of your company's current application and data estate.
+Where will investing in, divesting from, or maintaining your mainframe estate create the most value?
+Which applications are best suited to stay on the mainframe and which will be better suited to move off the mainframe and into a cloud environment?
+And finally: How can you best combine the benefits of these approaches to address your operational and business needs?

 This process is what we mean by a hybrid approach.
-The goal is to determine the right platform for the right workload.
+The goal is to determine which of your workloads will work best on which platform.
+In other words, it's all about finding the right platform for the right workload.

 Particularly during the first stage of your journey, adopting a hybrid approach to mainframe modernization unlocks incremental benefits of cloud integration while continuing to capitalize on your mainframe's stability, reliability, and security.
-Unlike a full migration off the mainframe-an effort that can take years-a hybrid approach grants your enterprise the flexibility to generate immediate business-centric impacts while minimizing risk, service outages, and unnecessary spending.
+Unlike a full migration off the mainframe-an effort that can take years-a hybrid approach grants your enterprise the flexibility to generate immediate business impacts while minimizing risk, service outages, and unnecessary spending.